Do you really know where your project is going?

 A major issue with Milestones in waterfall models is that they overlook continuous evolution.
 Once an application is in the testing stage, it’s very difficult to go back and change something that was not well-thought-out in the discovery stage, making this model unsuitable for modern application development where there is a high risk of the project changing.

 Another disadvantage of this traditional methodology is that it’s extremely difficult to measure the progress of the project during the middle stages.
 Progress of projects is typically reviewed at the end of each stage of work.

-For example, once all requirements are complete, they’re reviewed before moving onto design.
+For example, once all requirements are complete, they’re reviewed before moving to design.
 In addition to not allowing for constant iteration, this makes it difficult to use completed work to forecast how long the remaining work will take.
-In this instance, milestones may be planned but they aren’t necessarily realistic or beneficial.
+In this instance, Milestones may be planned but they aren’t necessarily realistic or beneficial.

 For a lot of teams, the waterfall development process didn’t provide the expected results, leading them to look for a different approach.
 Enter: Agile.

 Agile development emphasizes flexibility, interactivity, and a high level of transparency.
 Projects in Agile welcome constant evolution and change, relying on frequent releases of usable code and continuous testing.
 Although an agile development approach is becoming increasingly common in software projects of any size, using milestones with Agile might seem counterintuitive.